BlenderCN-Org/hypermesh/doc/user-guide.md

    4-dimensional mesh stays the same).

- - In the 3D View when editing a hypermesh (`<tab>` for edit mode), a panel called _hypercoordinates_ shows the average of the positions of all selected vertices in 4-space.
+ - In the 3D View when editing a hypermesh (`<tab>` for edit mode), a panel called _Hypercoordinates_ shows the average of the positions of all selected vertices in 4-space.

 <p align="center">